SaraMathews/My-Healthy-Mind/README.md

 ### Error pages

 - I've included three error pages for the webiste.
-  Here is the 404 error page included below to illustrate the design presented to the user when they are redirected to an error page.
 - The layout remains consistent across all error pages, with the appropriate error message displayed for each specific error.

   - 404: Indicates that the requested resource could not be found on the server.
   - 403: Signifies that access to the requested resource is forbidden or restricted.
   - 500: Represents an internal server error, indicating that something went wrong on the server's side while processing the request.

+Below I have included the 404 error page to illustrate the design presented to the user when they are redirected to an error page.

 ![Error 404](docs/error404.png)

 ### Admin page

 - While on the Admin page the administrator can manage and maintain features on the website.
-They can create, edit or delete Daily Quotes and handle management regarding the Journal features, and users.
+They can create, edit or delete daily quotes, and handle management regarding the journal features, and users.

 ![Admin page](docs/admin.png)

 ### Features left to implement

-- Filter Past Journals
+**Filter Past Journals**

-A filter that lets the user search and retrieve Past Journal entries based on specific dates and daily ratings.
+- A filter that lets the user search and retrieve past journal entries based on specific dates and daily ratings.

 ## User Stories

 I created user stories in Github and assigned them to 5 different milestones (Daily Journal, User Experience Improvements, User Authentication, Home Page and Development) and applied appropriate labels to each one.
-I organized and prioritized the development tasks within the My Healthy Mind project.
+I organized and prioritized the tasks within the My Healthy Mind project.

 ![User stories overview](docs/userstories.png)